Welcome to the Northeast Lakeview College Scholarship Office

-Awards will be made over the summer.
-If you are selected to receive a scholarship you will be notified at that time.
+If you are selected to receive a scholarship you will be notified via email.

-On the scholarship application, you are asked to respond to three essay prompts.
-Below are the prompts
+On the scholarship application, you are asked to respond to the following prompt:

-- Do not underestimate the importance of the essays.
+- Do not underestimate the importance of the essay.
 This is where the reviewers get to know you.

 - Think about your responses to the prompts.

-- Organize your thoughts and jot down an outline before you begin to write.
+- Organize your thoughts and jot down an outline and/or draft before you begin to write.

-- Write your responses to the essays in Word before beginning the application.
+- Write your response to the essay in Word before beginning the application.